creditcardGenius Team

 Visa installment plans

-Using one of these installment plans can be a good way to afford larger items without the concern of accruing tons of interest, though there’s usually a small installment fee upfront.
+Using one of these installment plans can be a good way to afford larger items without the risk of accruing significant interest, though there’s usually a small upfront installment fee.

-No additional setup is required to use Visa installments, since it uses your existing credit limit.
+No additional setup is required to use Visa installments, as they use your existing credit limit.
 Here are just a few of the retailers that are eligible to use Visa installment plans:

 • Amazon